Conscious Sedation in Dentistry: Applications and Benefits

 What is conscious sedation in dentistry?

-What is the difference between conscious sedation and anesthesia?
+What’s the difference between conscious sedation and anesthesia?

 Local anesthesia for dental pain is applied in the form of an injection, inside the mouth.

-The application of conscious sedation in dentistry
+How is conscious sedation in dentistry applied?

-Other drugs used to achieve conscious sedation in dentistry are diazepam, lorazepam, midazolam, and propofol.
+Other drugs used to achieve conscious sedation in dentistry are diazepam, lorazepam, midazolam and propofol.
 Depending on the case, a single drug or several in combination will be used.

 The medication can be administered orally or intravenously.
 Both are safe and achieve the same effects.